psenough/vainglory_draft_simulator/README.md

 ## TODO

-* display position and WP/CP on sides (click to alter, helps you see things more clearly)

 * grey out on the stats list heros already picked

 * hidable stats list section with a button